NicholasLennox/swagger-intro-activities/README.md

 - Add swagger autogen style comments (`// #swagger`) for the "get all coffees" endpoint (tag, description, responses).
     - Relevant documentation on [endpoints](https://swagger-autogen.github.io/docs/endpoints/)
     - Relevant documentation on [responses](https://swagger-autogen.github.io/docs/swagger-2/responses)
     - **NOTE**: We do not use schema definitions yet, do it manually for now (example 3 in the docs for responses).
+Keep in mind that this endpoint returns an array of coffees.